Zabdieljr/Zabdieljr/README.md

 ### Hello Everyone!
 Welcome!! 👋
+A frontend and backend developer is like a magician who creates the digital world you interact with every day.
+The frontend developer crafts the beautiful, user-friendly interface you see on websites and apps, while the backend developer works behind the scenes, ensuring everything runs smoothly and securely.
+Together, they make the internet a magical place.

 <!--
 **Zabdieljr/Zabdieljr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.